julyou/Music-Player-App/README.md

 ## Instructions for Grader

-- You can generate the first required event by clicking on the "Browse Playlists" button from the main menu, which will bring you to the playlists window.
-In this window, you can create a playlist by typing in the JTextField at the bottom of the screen and clicking the "Add Playlist" button or pressing the enter key.
+- You can generate the first required event by first clicking on the "Browse Playlists" button from the main menu, which will bring you to the playlists window.
+In this window, you can create a playlist by typing in the JTextField at the bottom of the screen and pressing the enter/return key.
+Alternatively, you can click on the "Add Playlist" button.
-- You can generate the second required event by selecting a playlist in playlist window and clicking the delete button at the bottom of the screen to remove the playlist.
+- You can generate the second required event by selecting a playlist from the playlist window and either pressing the backspace key or clicking the delete button at the bottom of the screen to remove the playlist.
 - You can locate my visual component by running Main.main(), which will display a splash screen before loading the application.
 - You can save the state of my application by clicking the "Save playlists" button in the playlists window.